ArchLeaders/BotwMods/Bnp Ports/README.md

-# Ports of other mods to newer bnps or to switch/wiiu format.
+# Other mods nade into newer bnps and switch/wiiu ports.